Implementing Quantum Secret Sharing on Current Hardware: Results

-Ten jobs were run for each scheme, each using 1024 shots, thus totaling $\sim10000$ shots for each scheme.
+For the SWAP test results, five jobs were run for each scheme, each using 20,000 shots.
 Each job also used arbitrary initialization angles for the quantum states.
-We first evaluated the secret recovery by performing a SWAP test as described in Section \ref{Sect:Performanc_Measures}.
-The figure of merit is the sample rate over 1024 shots of measuring the $\ket{0}$ state in the SWAP test, which occurs with probability one when the initial and final states are identical.
-We then estimated the entanglement fidelity of the encoding and decoding process for a given subset of erasures using state tomography.
-We also determined a ``baseline" estimate of our two measures of performance tailored for each circuit's depth.
-To do this we placed a sequence of identity gates to obtain a depth similar to that of the corresponding scheme.
-In other words, we prepared $\ket{\psi}\ket{\psi}$, did nothing (placed identities), and then ran the SWAP test; likewise, we prepared $\ket{\Phi^+}$, did nothing and then estimated the entanglement fidelity.
-While this method should work as expected on an ideal quantum computer, in practice the idle qubit(s) will undergo significant decoherence prior to the SWAP test or tomographic reconstruction.
-We believe this is the primary source of error in the collected data described below.
-Suggested steps for improvement in future work are described in Section \ref{Sect:conclusion}.
+We first evaluated the secret recovery by performing a SWAP test as described in Section~\ref{Sect:Performanc_Measures}.
+The~figure of merit is the sample rate over 20,000 shots of measuring the $\ket{0}$ state in the SWAP test, which occurs with probability one when the initial and final states are identical.
+We then estimated the entanglement fidelity of the encoding and decoding process for a given subset of erasures using QST.
+For~QST, five jobs were run for each scheme, but~using \mbox{10,000 shots} each, as~this method is computationally expensive.
+The results were obtained at each of Qiskit's optimization levels, with 0 meaning no optimization, and~1, 2, and~3 meaning light, medium, and~heavy optimization, respectively.

-For the ((3,5)) scheme we evaluated two variations of the circuit: a mid-circuit measurement (MCM) and a delayed circuit measurement (DCM).
+For the ((3,5)) and ((5,7)) schemes, we evaluated two variations in the circuit: a mid-circuit measurement (MCM) and a delayed-circuit measurement (DCM).
 MCMs utilize measurements that execute before the end of the circuit, while DCMs only utilize measurements at the end of the circuit.
-Finally, for the Steane code QSS scheme, we evaluated the performance of the code with two and three-qubit erasures.
-For the three-qubit erasures, we looked at erasing sets of unauthorized and authorized sets, i.e. erasures that do and do not allow recovery.
+Finally, for~the Steane code QSS scheme, we evaluated the performance of the code with two and three-qubit erasures.
+For~the three-qubit erasures, we looked at erasing sets of unauthorized and authorized sets, i.e.,~erasures that do and do not allow~recovery.

-We can see from Fig. \ref{Fig:swap_result} that the ((3,5)) scheme was the most successful at decoding the secret for the SWAP test, followed by the ((5,7)) and ((2,3)) schemes.
-The ((2,3)) scheme's performance is somewhat expected due to the complexity of the transpiled circuit, as it contains many multi-qubit gates.
-Nevertheless, all schemes performed relatively close to the predictions of the noisy simulations.
-For the entanglement fidelity shown in Fig. \ref{Fig:EF_result}, we can see that noisy simulated data and real data differ significantly, at least for the ((3,5)) and ((5,7)) schemes.
-The low baseline fidelity we again attribute to the long idle time of qubits in our circuit, and as expected, the ((2,3)) scheme performs the worst due to its circuit depth.
-Furthermore, with respect to the baseline data, the real results have less disparity, implying that, given the IBM machine's current ability to preserve a state at that depth without tailored error mitigation, the schemes performed well.